Rama4/SkillSync/dev history.md

 ### prod build configs:

-created a keystore file and placed in android folder
+created a keystore file and placed in android folder using the official React Native guide

 created `gradle.properties` file to store the keystore passwords in `~/.gradle` folder.